mj305/gatsby-starter-netlify-cms/src/pages/index.md

   to replacements and repairs, we apply the most innovative technologies and unparalleled skill to ensure your garage doors are properly handled.
-  When your garage door springs require replacing or you need a low-cost answer for jammed garage openers, AAA Garage Door will serve with excellence and deliver outstanding results you can certainly rely on.We carry A huge variety of approved Hurricane doors
+  When your garage door springs require replacing or you need a low-cost answer for jammed garage openers, Garage Door Serivce will serve with excellence and deliver outstanding results you can certainly rely on.We carry A huge variety of approved Hurricane doors
 intro: